Rajasagar/react-basic/React_topic_summary.md

 - why React is all about 'Components?

-        - Every UI in the end is made up of multiple buildings block (=components), hence it makes sense to think about user interface as "combinations of components".
+        -Every UI in the end is made up of multiple buildings block (=components), hence it makes sense to think about user interface as "combinations of components".

 - what does declarative means in react?